scuzzydude/asimov/asimov.md

 There is a market for pledges to act as caretaker trustee for Scoot in statis.
 The caretaker assumes the trustee role and becomes sole member of the scootage.
 Request for scoot-chain research can be handled by API and the scoot-chain can be served from cold-storage.
 Parties wishing to merge or resurrect a scoot-chain can make an offer to take control back from the caretaker.

 Caretaker pledges can serve as initial stakers for new Scoot.
-In exchange for no-par scoot, the caretaker commits to taking care of the scoot-chain if it goes into stasis.
+In exchange for scoot, the caretaker commits to taking care of the scoot-chain if it goes into stasis.
 Some Scoot will do very well, and those that appreciate, should be able to cover the storage expense of the statis Scoot.

 # Genius Antagonism